puppetlabs/pcp-specifications/cthun/README.md

  - [cthun][41] provides a Cthun server implementation in Clojure
  - [cthun-client][42] is a Cthun client library written in C++
- - [cthun-agent][43] is a C&C agent, based on CthunClient
+ - [cthun-agent][43] is an agent used to run puppet, based on CthunClient
- - [pegasus][44] is a C&C tool that can be used as a controller node; it also relies on CthunClient
- - [clj-cthun-message][45] is a library for processing Cthun messages written in Clojure
+ - [clj-cthun-message][44] is a library for processing Cthun messages written in Clojure
- - [clj-cthun-client][46] is a Cthun client Clojure library written in Clojure
+ - [clj-cthun-client][45] is a Cthun client Clojure library written in Clojure

 [10]: intro.md
 [11]: terminology.md